bhinfinity/The-Dicee-Game/README.md

 - 🎲 Random dice rolls on each refresh
 - 🏆 Displays the winner dynamically
 - 🎨 Clean and modern UI with a floating control panel
-- 🔄 "Roll the Dice" button for quick replays
+- 🔄 "Roll the Dice again" button for quick replays

 ## 📸 Screenshots
 ![Game Screenshot](images/gameSS.png)